gj-roy/GameHub/README.md

 ### Gamespot

 [Gamespot](https://www.gamespot.com/) is a video gaming website that provides news, reviews, previews, downloads, and other information on video games.
 The app uses its API to solely retrieve the latest news in the gaming world.

-## Download

-Go to the [Releases](https://github.com/mars885/gamedge/releases) to download the latest APK.

 ## Questions